 - 1. House shoes, shoes with wheels, or slippers, - 2.
 See-through garments; - 3.
-Tank tops, tops that are backless, racerback, strapless, low-cut, bare-midriff, have overly-large arm openings spaghetti straps (straps must be at least 3 inches wide over the shoulder); - Clothing that does not cover undergarments when a student is sitting or standing; - 5.
-Undergarments worn as outer wear; - 6.
+Tops that are backless, racerback, strapless, low-cut, bare-midriff, have overly-large arm openings spaghetti straps; - 4.
+Clothing that does not cover undergarments when a student is sitting or standing; - 5.
+Undergarments worn as outerwear; - 6.
 Clothing that does not reach to mid-thigh; - 7.
 Holes in pants that are above mid-thigh unless patched;. - 8.
 Clothing with profane, obscene, or otherwise inappropriate language; - 9.
 Clothing with words, symbols or images that promote illegal, sexual, or violent behavior; - 10.
 Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 11.
 Language or symbols that promote gangs; - 12.
 Wigs (exceptions made for medical reasons); - 13.
 Sunglasses; - 14.
 Face paint; - 15.
 Cowboy hats; - 16.
 Overly-dramatic make-up; - 17.
-Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn. - a.
+Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn.

+- a.
 Exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event; - 18.
 Blankets that are carried or worn as coats or wraps while in the building; - 19.
 Heavy or loose chains, or straps that create a safety risk.